hermangroup/docs/wallets/electrum/advanced.rst

    Payment request page in a web browser

 The page shows the payment request.
-You can open the dash: URI with a wallet, or scan the QR code.
+You can open the historia: URI with a wallet, or scan the QR code.
 The bottom line displays the time remaining until the request expires.